 Being a big city, Tabriz has a wide array of accommodation available.

 - Budget: There are lots of budget hotels around the Darya Hotel.
 The Darya used to be cheaper, but being featured in the Lonely Planet has inevitably raised the prices to around $25 for a double.

 Tabriz is a bit out of the way, but well worth the effort getting there.

 - Plane to Tehran: 1 hour

 - Train to Tehran: 12 – 13 hours

 - Bus to Tehran: 8 – 9 hours

 The Alamut Valley (2 days)

-Home to the famous Castles of the Assassins, the otherworldly rock formations and fascinating history of the Alamut Valley is hard to forget.
-Best accessed from Qazvin, the Alamut offer anything from a day trip to multi day hiking opportunities.
+Home to the famous Alamut Castle of the Assassins, the otherworldly rock formations and fascinating history of the Alamut Valley is hard to forget.
+Best accessed from Qazvin, the Alamut valley offers anything from a day trip to multi-day hiking opportunities.

 How to fit the Alamut Valley into your itinerary: If coming over the border from Armenia or Turkey, you can stop here after Tabriz.
 Otherwise, head here from Tehran via bus or taxi.